YOlde Salopian Memoirs

 I come from a place of space.
 Rooms you could move in.
 Not Ocean Boulevard size, but you could move about.
 I was smaller then though, so that makes a difference too, just like the Milky Way bar seems considerably smaller as the years go by.
 I also lived in the picture to the right, where the X is, a place with the 60s pop group sounding name of Slade Green.
 It is about 20 minutes walk from Erith in Kent, the tower blocks visible in the distance.
 The people I met in pubs there were fascinated by my tales of Trench.

 Still, I've known space.
-Outside the rooms of the stable homes in which I lived to the age of 10 was a large orchard, with a postal address of The Old Orchard, Hadley, about the size of a full soccer pitch, surrounded by high fences all around.
+Outside the rooms of the converted stable homes in which I lived to the age of 10 was a large orchard, with a postal address of The Old Orchard, Trench; about the size of a full soccer pitch, surrounded by high fences all around.
 In a way it was like a free prison.
 Few outsiders came in other than those invited, and once some runaway horses that were later taken away by the tinkers whod lost them.

 It was a grand place to grow up as a youngster, with the very final existing section of the Shropshire Union Canal literally just yards from my front door before it dried up a few yards past the Blue Pig pub, so named because of the dust that coated the workmen who used to drink there from the nearby brickworks and smelting foundries.